LumaPictures/pymel/docs/source/eclipse.rst

     |win_105|                                              |osx_105|
     ====================================================== ==================================================================

-    - if you're using mayapy, uncheck the path where the "maya" package is - the path ending with "site-packages".
-BUT either write this path down, or remember it: you'll want it later
-    - on windows: add a check beside ``python25.zip``
+    On windows: add a check beside ``python25.zip``
-    - if you installed PyMEL using the :ref:`install_setuptools` method: you'll see the pymel "egg" in the list of automatically detected site packages. **Remove the pymel egg**

     then press "OK"

+5. From the list, select the one path that ends with ``site-packages`` and click the "remove" button.
+Remember this path because we are going to re-add it later.

+6. If you installed PyMEL using the :ref:`install_setuptools` method: you'll see the pymel "egg" in the list of automatically detected site packages. **Remove the pymel egg**

-6. Click on the "New Folder" button.
-In the browser that pops, up navigate to the directory where you extracted the pymel zip file.
-Under it, there is a folder called "extras", and under that a folder called "completion".
-Choose this folder and press "OK".
+7. Click on the "New Folder" button.
+In the browser that pops up, navigate to the directory where you extracted the pymel zip file.
+Under it, there is a folder called ``extras``, under that a folder called ``completion``, and then finally one called ``py``.
+Choose the ``py`` folder and press "OK".

-7. If you're using mayapy, click the "New Folder" button again, and add back in the "site-packages" directory you unchecked earlier.
-When you're done, the site-packages directory should be somewhere BELOW the extras/completion folder you just added.
+8. Click the "New Folder" button again, and add the ``site-packages`` directory you removed earlier.
+We did this in order to ensure that the stub maya package is found before the real maya package.
+When you're done, the main ``site-packages`` directory should be somewhere *below* the ``extras/completion/py`` folder you just added.

 --------------------------------------------------